Meltingly tender slow-cooked pork hocks with sauerkraut, a German classic recipe perfect for cooking in the slow cooker.

 Cooking pork hocks in a pot

-- You can still cook these delicious pork hocks even if you don’t have a slow cooker or if you want to cut on the cooking time.
+- You can still cook these delicious pork hocks even if you don’t have a slow cooker or want to reduce the cooking time.

 - Prepare the sauerkraut as instructed above but do that in a large Dutch oven or heavy pot with a good-fitting lid.
 Add all the spices and the stock.